storm clouds

 (Quite a) few more sections to follow...

 This page will, as noted at the beginning, remain unfinished for quite some time.
-Future topics it will address include expansion on the above.
-I'll discuss orientalism within the movement which, unlike the right-wing stuff, seemed tenacious.
-I'll also look into the fascist ties of some Aristasian precursor groups.
+Future topics it will address include expansion on the above and related topics.
+I'll discuss orientalism within the movement which, unlike the right-wing stuff, seemed much more tenacious.
 There'll be a section on escapism and how that relates to things like building/believing in imaginary worlds - is it ever healthy?
-Thank you for perusing this page, which addresses such a difficult topic.
-Consider contacting me via any number of these methods if you've respectful comments.
+Thank you for perusing this page, which addresses such a difficult topic in an amateur way.
+Consider contacting me via any number of these methods.

 Graphics and HTML theme graciously provided by Foollovers.
 Proudly hosted by Neocities.
 Optimized for desktop ordinators.
 This site was last updated on .
 You are visitor #.